oddmario/simple-dns-server/README.md

 - `mode`: Can be either `db` if your records are stored in a MySQL database, or `static_records` if your records are static and stored in the configuration JSON file.

+- `query_logging`: Should the DNS server log queries made to it?
+Enable this if yes.

 - `db`: The MySQL server & database credentials.
 This works only if `mode` is set to `db`

 - `listener`: The listening/bind settings for the DNS server (usually has to be kept binding on port 53 to be able to accept DNS requests).